codeface-io/SwiftNodes/README.md

 To work with a `Graph` constant (for example as a property on a `Sendable` reference type), you need to initialize the whole graph, complete with its values and edges.
 There are more ways to do so than we can exemplify here, so have a look at the [graph initializers in code](Code/Graph/Graph.swift).

 When you don't need to specify edge counts, the initializers allow to specify edges as tuples of node IDs.
 And when you're passing in values and edges anyway, you can omit the type parameters.
-Furthermore, you can often omit the closure that creates the node IDs, as described earlier.
+Furthermore, you can often omit the closure that retrieves node IDs, as described earlier.
 All this together can make initialization as simple as it gets:

 ```swift
 let graph = Graph(values: [-7, 0, 5, 42],